 People who have been vaccinated, but still get pertussis, usually experience shorter duration of the cough and less frequent coughing fits.

 Check your immunization records, and consider getting the Tdap vaccine if you need one.
-UT students can call the UHS Allergy/Immunization Clinic at (512) 475-8301 to schedule an appointment.
+UT students can call the UHS Allergy, Immunization, and Travel Clinic at (512) 475-8301 to schedule an appointment.
 Faculty/staff can contact their primary care provider or go to a local pharmacy that provides vaccines and is in network with their insurance.

 If you have symptoms of pertussis, seek medical care.
 Students should call the UHS Appointments Line at (512) 471-4955 (M – F 8am – 5pm) or the UHS Nurse Advice Line at (512) 475-6877 (NURS) BEFORE COMING TO UHS.
 We will arrange to care for you while reducing the risk of exposing other patients.